 With NETs there are two scenarios:

 1. Multiple primaries in same organ/location (multicentric).
 This is fairly common in small intestine (SI NETs), stomach/gastric NETs (gNETs), and also found in Lung and pNETs too.
 NET experts will be aware of the issue and know to look for the possibility.
-This is an important point with SI NETs as it’s quite long although held together by the mesentery, so a ‘Mark 1 eyeball’ can be more efficient in finding NETs in this organ than scans.
+This is an important point with SI NETs as the small intestine is a long and winding organ, although held together by the mesentery.
+So a ‘Mark 1 eyeball’ can normally be more efficient in finding NETs in this organ than scans.
 There is a very well known surgical technique called “running the bowel” where they check the small intestine for signs of other primary tumours – they can do the same with the large intestine.
 Additional surgeries due to this lack of knowledge could come with significant morbidity.
 Multiple ‘nodes’ and ‘lesions’ are common in the thyroid.

 2. Multiple primaries in different locations.
 This is common with Multiple Endocrine Neoplasia (MEN) syndromes (the name gives it away) and these may be metasynchronous.
 MEN1 for example can have tumours in what is called the ‘3 P’ locations, pituitary, pancreas and parathyroid.
 Of course MEN guys may also have multiple primaries in the same organ (multicentric).
 Read more about MEN by clicking here.